RichardLitt/burntfen.com/_posts/2025-10-24-fellow-of-the-linnean-society.md

 To be a fellow, one needs to apply and then be voted into the society by the Fellowship Committee.
 I am happy that they approved of my application, which I sent in with referential help from my advisor Kris Bubendorfer and my mentor from the Royal Society Te Apārangi, [Neil Birrell](https://profiles.auckland.ac.nz/n-birrell).
 It feels good to feel welcome (and no, I don't know the acceptance rates).

+Really: I am incredibly grateful to the society for approving my application.
+I didn't expect that.
+I'm grateful to those who've helped me get to the point where this is possible, too.
+Not just people who've listened to me natter on about nomenclature for the last year, although they are certainly the most patient.

 One of the fun things about being a member is that I get to use the [post-nominals](https://en.wikipedia.org/wiki/Post-nominal_letters) 'FLS'.
 I'm also a member of the Royal Society Te Apārangi (although not a fellow), which means that my full title is properly Richard Littauer MA (Hons) MSc FLS MRSNZ.
 Which is pretty wordy, to be honest.

 I have a few qualms about this process.
 Am I being elitist by joining a learned society?
 I'm unsure.
 I'm far more privileged than most - but does application and inclusion itself lend itself to elitism?
 Another one - how are the funds of the society disbursed, and is it worth the annual fee?
 I don't know yet.
 Is there ever a proper place to say, "Richard Littauer FLS"?
 I guess my CV.
 Otherwise, no idea.
 If you have thoughts on any of these, or other questions, I'd love to hear them.